“She captured her audience with her special technical skills in combination with serenity and amazing maturity.” (Frankfurter Allgemeine Zeitung)

 Amongst her many honours and awards, Ms Choi was named the 2007 “Rising Star” by the League of American Orchestras and “Young Artist” at the European Cultural Awards in 2013.
 She made her Deutsche Grammophon recording debut in 2013 with an album featuring works by Mendelssohn, Schubert and Prokofiev.
 She has also been featured on German television’s Stars von Morgen (Stars of Tomorrow), which is presented by host Rolando Villazón.

 Munich-based Ye-Eun Choi was born in Seoul.
 She made her orchestral debut at age 10 with the Seoul Philharmonic Orchestra.
 In 2004, she moved to Munich to study with Ana Chumachenco at the Hochschule für Musik und Theater.
+She graduated in 2014 with a Konzertexamen.

 Ms Choi plays a violin from J.B.
 Guadagnini, Parma c.
 1765.